kubernetes/enhancements/keps/sig-storage/695-skip-permission-change/README.md

 * **How can this feature be enabled / disabled in a live cluster?**
   - [x] Feature gate
-    - Feature gate name: ConfigurableFSGroupPolicy
+    - Feature gate name: ConfigurableVolumeChangePolicy
     - Components depending on the feature gate: kubelet, kube-apiserver

 * **Does enabling the feature change any default behavior?**